openshift-labs/learn-katacoda/introduction/developing-with-odo/02-creating-new-binary-component.md

 As the container is created, `odo` will print status like the following:

 ```
 ✓  Checking component
 ✓  Checking component version
- ✓   Creating component backend
- OK  Component 'backend' was created and ports 8080/TCP,8443/TCP,8778/TCP were opened
- OK  Component 'backend' is now set as active component
-To push source code to the component run 'odo push'
+Please use `odo push` command to create the component with source deployed
 ```

 The application is not yet deployed on OpenShift.
 With a single `odo create` command, OpenShift has created a container with the server ready to have your application deployed to it.
 This container is deployed into a Pod running on the OpenShift cluster.